mozilla/zamboni/docs/api/topics/firefox_os_addons.rst

     :resjson int id: The add-on id.
     :resjson string|object|null description: The add-on description.
+    :resjson string|null last_updated: The latest date a version was published at for this add-on.
     :resjson object latest_version: The latest :ref:`add-on version <addon-version-detail>` available for this extension.
     :resjson object latest_public_version: The latest *public* :ref:`add-on version <addon-version-detail>` available for this extension.
     :resjson string mini_manifest_url: The (absolute) URL to the `mini-manifest <https://developer.mozilla.org/docs/Mozilla/Marketplace/Options/Packaged_apps#Publishing_on_Firefox_Marketplace>`_ for that add-on.
 That URL may be a 404 if the add-on is not public yet.